prasanthdeva/Library-management-system1/readme.txt

-you just need to create databses for all the tables
+you just need to create databses for all the tables and connect with any databses provider you like i am used Mysql

 !!!!!!!!!!!!
 1. login Db